shivu926/CREO_Projects/README.md

 # CREO_Projects

-The repository contains CAD Projects, part of academic curriculum at Thapar ((2nd Year)-EVENSEM 2019-2020)
+The repository contains CAD Projects, were part of my academic curriculum at Thapar during 2nd Year (EVENSEM 2019-2020).

 PLEASE DO NOT USE WITHOUT PERMISSION....